Minimum-CD/cd-manifesto/content/FAQ/_index.md

 ## What if I change my mind?

 We do not want to hold anyone hostage.
-Our goal is elevating the conversation by having a common language to begin with.
+Our goal is to elevate the conversation by having a common language.
 You can either open an issue or submit a PR.
-We will promptly update.
+We will promptly accept your update.

 ## How are updates made to the practices list?

 The maintainers operate by consensus.
 We have a specific goal that any practice must be essential in every context to make the list.
-If a practice isn't there, it either doesn't meet the absolute minimum standard in every context or it conflicts with one of the current practices.
+If a practice isn't there, it either doesn't meet the absolute minimum standard in every context or conflicts with one of the current practices.
 Creating a GitHub issue is the best way to suggest an update to a practice.

 ## Is this everything We need for CD?